×

 What does a Metaverse Designer do?

-A Metaverse Designer creates an immersive virtual world where people can interact with 3D avatars in a virtual built environment.
-They use Augmented Reality tools and 3D modeling softwares to create realistic structures in the Metaverse.
+A Metaverse Designer creates an immersive virtual world where people can interact with 3D avatars in a virtual environment.
+They use Augmented Reality tools and 3D modeling software to create realistic structures in the Metaverse.

 _Digitally Fabricated Pavillion

 Digital fabrication technologies such as 3D printing are being widely accepted across the globe.
-This is providing architects with the freedom to experiment with uncanny built forms through prototypical fabrication.
+This provides architects with the freedom to experiment with uncanny built forms through prototypical fabrication.
 A professional in this field requires an understanding of material strength, design accuracy, and technical knowledge to succeed.
+They make an average of 12 lakhs.

 What does a Digital Fabricator do?

 Digital fabrication is a creative job for architects where they get the chance to work on the fabrication of surfaces and facades designed parametrically.
-They design, prepare, and fabricate surface joints and reinforcements with softwares such as Rhinoceros, Autodesk Fusion, and Solid Works.
+They design, prepare, and fabricate surface joints and reinforcements with software such as Rhinoceros 3D, Autodesk Fusion, and Solid Works.
 The fabricator creates vectors and prepares the mesh for the 3D printing of their designs.

 In Conclusion